 How to Chalk Paint Furniture | Step by Step For Beginners

-Let’s go through the very basics of how to chalk paint furniture and how to topcoat chalk paint with wax.
+Let’s go through the very basics of how to chalk paint furniture and how to topcoat it with wax.
 If you already know the basics, stick around, because after that, we’re going to dive into some of the things you might want to do to make your chalk painted furniture even better.

 Knowing these techniques will give you a solid foundation to create these amazing chalk paint furniture ideas.
 Let’s dive in!